ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 #### Sourcing Configuration Values

 The value can be passed as a config file as well.
 A configuration file should conform to the [TOML](https://github.com/toml-lang/toml) format.
-Ballerina only supports the following features of TOML: value types (string, int, float and boolean), tables and nested tables.
-Given below is a sample ballerina.conf:
+Ballerina only supports the following features of TOML: value types (string, int, float, and boolean), tables, and nested tables.
+Given below is a sample `ballerina.conf`:

 ```toml
 [hello.user]
 name="Ballerina"
 ```

-When running a program with config api lookups, Ballerina looks for a `ballerina.conf` file in the directory in which the source files are located.
+When running a program with config API lookups, Ballerina looks for a `ballerina.conf` file in the directory where the source files are located.

-If ballerina.conf resides in the same directory as main.bal, `balllerina run` can be used without any arguement.
+If `ballerina.conf` resides in the same directory as `main.bal`, `balllerina run` can be used without any argument.
 ```bash
 ballerina run main.bal
 Hello, Ballerina !